Have equity in your home? Want a lower payment? An appraisal from The Welter Appraisal Group can help you get rid of your PMI.

-It's typically known that a 20% down payment is accepted when getting a mortgage.
-Considering the liability for the lender is usually only the difference between the home value and the amount outstanding on the loan, the 20% adds a nice cushion against the expenses of foreclosure, reselling the home, and regular value variationsin the event a borrower is unable to pay.
+When buying a house, a 20% down payment is usually the standard.
+Because the liability for the lender is generally only the remainder between the home value and the sum remaining on the loan, the 20% provides a nice buffer against the charges of foreclosure, selling the home again, and natural value changesin the event a purchaser doesn't pay.

-Lenders were taking down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-How does a lender manage the added risk of the low down payment?
-The answer is Private Mortgage Insurance or PMI.
-This supplementary policy protects the lender in the event a borrower doesn't pay on the loan and the market price of the home is less than the balance of the loan.
+During the recent mortgage upturn of the mid 2000s, it was common to see lenders taking down payments of 10, 5 or sometimes 0 percent.
+A lender is able to handle the additional risk of the low down payment with Private Mortgage Insurance or PMI.
+PMI guards the lender in the event a borrower defaults on the loan and the market price of the house is lower than what the borrower still owes on the loan.

-PMI can be costly to a borrower because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and frequently isn't even tax deductible.
-It's beneficial for the lender because they collect the money, and they get paid if the borrower doesn't pay, unlike a piggyback loan where the lender consumes all the losses.
+Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and oftentimes isn't even tax deductible, PMI can be expensive to a borrower.
+It's advantageous for the lender because they acquire the money, and they receive payment if the borrower doesn't pay, opposite from a piggyback loan where the lender takes in all the deficits.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-Wise homeowners can get off the hook sooner than expected.
-The law designates that, at the request of the homeowner, the PMI must be dropped when the principal amount reaches only 80 percent.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
+The law stipulates that, upon request of the homeowner, the PMI must be dropped when the principal amount equals just 80 percent.
+So, savvy homeowners can get off the hook ahead of time.

-Because it can take countless years to get to the point where the principal is just 20% of the original loan amount, it's necessary to know how your home has increased in value.
-After all, any appreciation you've acquired over time counts towards removing PMI.
-So why should you pay it after the balance of your loan has fallen below the 80% mark?
-Your neighborhood may not be adopting the national trends and/or your home may have secured equity before things settled down, so even when nationwide trends indicate plummeting home values, you should realize that real estate is local.
+It can take countless years to get to the point where the principal is just 20% of the original amount borrowed, so it's essential to know how your home has increased in value.
+After all, every bit of appreciation you've gained over the years counts towards abolishing PMI.
+So why should you pay it after your loan balance has dropped below the 80% threshold?
+Your neighborhood might not be adhering to the national trends and/or your home could have gained equity before things simmered down, so even when nationwide trends forecast plunging home values, you should realize that real estate is local.

-A certified, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
-As appraisers, it's our job to understand the market dynamics of our area.
-At The Welter Appraisal Group, we're experts at analyzing value trends in Oakhurst, Monmouth County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will often drop the PMI with little trouble.
-At which time, the home owner can relish the savings from that point on.
+The difficult thing for almost all home owners to understand is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can definitely help.
+It's an appraiser's job to keep up with the market dynamics of their area.
+At The Welter Appraisal Group, we're masters at analyzing value trends in Oakhurst, Monmouth County and surrounding areas, and we know when property values have risen or declined.
+When faced with data from an appraiser, the mortgage company will most often do away with the PMI with little trouble.
+At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: